 - Place the barley in a colander and wash it well.

-- To the inner insert of your Instant pot, add the washed barley and water along with 1 tsp salt.
+- To the inner insert of your Instant pot, add the washed barley and water along with 1 teaspoon salt.

 - Mix well.
 Ensure that the sealing ring is in its correct place in the lid.
 Close the IP with the lid.